 The Disney chief's annual salary, stock compensation and bonus was down 6 percent from 2016, when he had made $46.5 million.

-Walt Disney chairman and CEO Bob Iger was paid $43.9 million for running the entertainment conglomerate in its most recent fiscal year, compared with $46.5 million in the prior year, according to a regulatory filing.
+Walt Disney chairman and CEO Bob Iger was paid $43.9 million for running the entertainment conglomerate in its most recent fiscal year, down 2.2 percent compared with $44.9 million in the prior year, according to a regulatory filing.

 The pay for Christine McCarthy, who replaced James Rasulo as CFO on June 30, 2015, hit $10.1 million during the fiscal year; general counsel Alan Braverman received $11.2 million.
 Thomas Staggs left as Disney COO in May and left the company at the end of the fiscal year, and was paid $15.6 million before departing.